MicroCT-based imaging of microvasculature within bone and peri-implant tissues

 Decalcification of bone tissue does not negatively influence the bone structure itself, but reduces the X-ray absorption of bone tissue and thus makes it impossible to visualize it simultaneously with the vasculature (Fig. 2 B).

-Bone metastatic disease model, microangioCT
+Bone metastatic disease model, microAngioCT

 As mentioned in the introduction, simultaneous imaging of bone and vasculature is crucial in a bone metastatic disease model.
 Since changes in bone and vasculature are believed to be of crucial importance for the progression of bone metastatic disease, decalcifying the bone tissue is highly unfavorable.

-To verify the suitability of our microangioCT approach for imaging intratumoral vasculature in native, non-decalcified bone tissue we used the following murine bone metastatic disease model.
-50000 PC3-M-Pro4Luc2 dTomato cells were injected into the tibia of 6 weeks old CB17SCID male mice as previously described[35,36].
-The X-ray assessment (25 kV, 6 sec, Faxitron Bioptics, Tucson, Arizona, US) was conducted at days 7, 14, 21 and 28 after implantation to monitor the progression of the lesions.
-Prior to terminal anesthesia and perfusion with µAngiofil as described above, the hind limb of interest was X-rayed using Faxitron Bioptics as a standard follow-up in this model (see insert in Fig. 3, Panel A).
-The harvested and fixated murine hind limb (4% PFA at 4° C) was then imaged using a desktop microCT scanner SKYSCAN 1272 (Fig. 3), with an X-ray source acceleration voltage of 60 kV and an X-ray source current of 166 µA.
+To verify the suitability of our microAngioCT approach for imaging intratumoral vasculature in native, non-decalcified bone tissue we used the following murine bone metastatic disease model.
+50000 PC3-M-Pro4Luc2 dTomato cells were injected into the tibia of 6-week-old CB17SCID male mice as previously described39,40.
+The X-ray assessment (25 kV, 6 sec, Faxitron Bioptics, Tucson, Arizona, US) was conducted on days 7, 14, 21, and 28 after implantation to monitor the progression of the lesions.
+Before perfusion with μAngiofil (as described above), the hind limb of interest was X-rayed using Faxitron Bioptics as a standard follow-up in this model (see insert in Fig. 3, Panel A).
+The harvested and fixated murine hind limb (4 % PFA at 4 °C) was then imaged using a desktop microCT scanner (SkyScan 1272, control software 1.1.19, Bruker microCT N.V., Kontich, Belgium) (Fig. 3) with an X-ray source acceleration voltage of 60 kV and an X-ray source current of 166 μA.
 The X-rays were filtered by 0.25 mm of aluminum.
-Projection images were recorded over a sample rotation of 180°, with one projection acquired at each 0.1° and 3 projections being averaged for noise reduction.
-Each projection image with a size of 4904 x 3280 pixels was exposed for 2800 ms. This resulted in an isometric voxel size of 1.65 µm.
+Projection images were recorded over a sample rotation of 180°, with one projection acquired at every 0.1°, with 3 projections averaged for noise reduction.
+Each projection image with a size of 4904 x 3280 pixels was exposed for 2800 ms. This resulted in an isotropic voxel size of 1.65 μm.

-microangioCT of murine mandible and teeth
+microAngioCT of murine mandible and teeth

-C57BL/6 mice were terminally anesthetized and their head was perfused with µAngiofil as described above.
-The perfused head was harvested and fixed (4% PFA at 4° C).
-Prior to tomographic imaging the mandible was excised, wrapped in a paper towel and scanned in a sealed pipette tip.
-The mouse teeth were imaged using a desktop microCT scanner SKYSCAN 1172 (Fig. 4), with an X-ray source acceleration voltage of 80 kV and an X-ray source current of 124 µA.
+The mouse teeth were imaged using a desktop microCT scanner (SkyScan 1172 (Version F, control software version 1.5 (build 23)), Bruker microCT N.V., Kontich, Belgium) (Fig. 4), with an X-ray source acceleration voltage of 80 kV and an X-ray source current of 124 μA.
 The X-rays were filtered by 0.5 mm of aluminum.
-Projection images were recorded over a sample rotation of 360°, with one projection acquired at each 0.1° and 4 projections being averaged for noise reduction.
-Each projection image with a size of 4000 x 2672 pixels was exposed for 6260 ms. This resulted in an isometric voxel size of 1 µm.
+Projection images were recorded over a sample rotation of 360°, with one projection acquired at every 0.1°, with 4 projections averaged for noise reduction.
+Each projection image with a size of 4000 x 2672 pixels was exposed for 6260 ms. This resulted in an isotropic voxel size of 1 μm.

-The microvasculature of murine mandible, periodontal ligament, and the teeth (even within their pulp chamber) can be clearly visualized without undergoing a decalcification procedure (Fig. 4).
+The microvasculature of the murine mandible, periodontal ligament, and the teeth (even within their pulp chamber) can be clearly visualized without undergoing a decalcification procedure (Fig. 4).

-Figure 4: microangioCT of the vasculature of C57BL/6 mice teeth.
+Figure 4: microAngioCT of the vasculature of C57BL/6 mice teeth.
 A: View onto a virtual section parallel to the crowns of the murine teeth: pulp chambers are visible, and the pulpal vessels are presented.
-The inset shows an full view of the tomographic dataset.
+The inset shows a full view of the tomographic dataset.
 B: Sagittal section through the mandible.
 The microvessels within the pulp cavities and root canals are distinguishable.
 C: Detailed view of the dentogingival plexus and periodontal ligament vessels (PLV).

-Mandibles were then scanned with a SKYSCAN 1273 (Fig. 5).
-The scans were performed with an X-ray source acceleration voltage of 100 kV and an X-ray source current of 80 µA.
+Mandibles were then scanned with a SkyScan 1273 (control software version 1.1, Bruker microCT N.V., Kontich, Belgium) (Fig. 5).
+The scans were performed with an X-ray source acceleration voltage of 100 kV and an X-ray source current of 80 μA.
 The X-rays were filtered by 1 mm of aluminum and 0.2 mm of copper.
-For the visualization shown in panel A, we recorded projection images with a size of 3072 x 1944 pixels over a sample rotation of 360°, with one projection acquired at each 0.1° and 5 projections being averaged for noise reduction.
-Each projection image was exposed for 225 ms. This resulted in an isometric voxel size of 21 µm.
-For the visualizations shown in panels B and C, the sample was rotated over totally 360° with one projection acquired at each 0.15° and 5 projections were averaged.
+For the visualization shown in panel A, we recorded projection images with a size of 3072 x 1944 pixels over a sample rotation of 360°, with one projection acquired at every 0.1°, with 5 projections averaged for noise reduction.
+Each projection image was exposed for 225 ms. This resulted in an isotropic voxel size of 21 μm.
+For the visualizations shown in panels B and C, the sample was rotated over 360° with one projection acquired at every 0.15°, with 5 projections averaged for noise reduction.
 In addition, two horizontally overlapping projections were stitched to one projection with a size of 4832 x 1944 px to increase the imaged sample volume.
-Each projection image was exposed for 225 ms. This resulted in an isometric voxel size of 9 µm.
+Each projection image was exposed for 225 ms. This resulted in an isotropic voxel size of 9 μm.

-Figure 5: microangioCT of the minipig mandibula.
+Figure 5: microAngioCT of the minipig mandibula.
 Panel A displays the visualization of a right minipig hemimandible.
-The vasculature at the bone surface is clearly visible.
+The vasculature at the bone surface is visible.
 The framed area in A marks the subvolume represented in panel B at higher magnification.
 Panel C displays the transverse section marked in panel B: the pulp chamber and root canal with the corresponding vessels are unambiguously visualized.
-Due to the voxel size of 8–9 µm, microvessels with diameter of 40 µm or less cannot be visualized in such large samples.
+Due to the voxel size of 8–9 μm, microvessels with a diameter of 40 μm or less cannot be visualized in such large samples.

 Osseointegration of implants is influenced by angiogenesis.
 As such, studying angiogenesis and, correspondingly the vascular supply of the peri-implant tissue in detail is important for dental research and many implantology studies.
 So far, the only reliable approach to assess the vascular supply remains histology, limited to single two-dimensional sections.